AdamSobieski/Narratology/Content/States, Tools, Templates, and Partial Application.md

 ## Tools

-Here is an example of a contemporary tool definition, using JSON for MCP:
+Here is an example of a contemporary tool definition, using JSON, for MCP:

 ```json
 {